Tata Open Maharashtra. With Prajnesh, Paes in the starting lineup, Kadhe loses in the opening round - The Media Times

 Just a day after being knocked out in the Singapore opening round, India’s rising star Nagal will return to Pune after suffering a double-header after being sidelined by Peter Gojovic’s injury.
 22-year-old Nagal, who went 6-2, 6-7, 6-1 on Monday as Serbia play against Victor Troy, will replace Germany’s Gojovic-Cedric-Marcel Stebbe in the main draw.

 Australian star James James Duckworth marked his arrival with a solid 7-6 (7-5) win over Gojovich 6-4.
-Duckworth, who plays her maidens in the South Asian ATP Tournaments, organized in partnership with the Maharashtra State Lawn Tennis Association (MSLTA) in conjunction with the Government of Maharashtra, faced a difficult challenge in the first set.
+Duckworth, which hosts its maidens at the ATP Tournaments in South Asia, organized in partnership with the Maharashtra State Lawn Tennis Association (MSLTA) with the Government of Maharashtra, faced the difficult challenge of tie-breaking in the first set.
 However, sixth-seeded Duckworth took over the second set and won convincingly.

 On Monday, Ramkumar Ramanathan stubbornly beat Italian rival Salvatore Caruso before falling 6-3, 4-6, 5-7 in the final round.
 The wild card entry was India’s number 3, which laid the groundwork for easy set-up.
 However, he was unable to maintain momentum in the next two sets, which saw Caruso return to the next two sets, as well as holding the match.